scouten/146parks.blog/content/parks/mount-pilchuck/index.md

 Mount Pilchuck is a difficult hike (just over five miles round trip, 2300’ elevation gain), but oh so worth it.

-**A word to the wise:** This often confuses people, but the parking lot for this hike is on National Forest property, which means you need a National Forest parking pass (or an intergovernmental pass such as the _America the Beuatiful_ pass) to park here, **not** the state Discover Pass.
+**A word to the wise:** This often confuses people, but the parking lot for this hike is on National Forest property, which means you need a National Forest parking pass (or an intergovernmental pass such as the _America the Beautiful_ pass) to park here, **not** the state Discover Pass.

 The actual entrance to the park is about a quarter of a mile's hike past the parking lot.